 London PR, a national PR and communications agency, is marking ten successful years in business by launching a new division focused solely on the East Midlands – giving local businesses the chance to benefit from national media coverage.
 Stephanie Robertson, our Communications & PR Manager, went along to find out more from Steve McComish, the man behind London PR…

-Steve is the only Nottingham-based PR professional to be named as one of the 100 most influential people in UK public relations by trade bible PR Week, but the former Nottingham Post and Daily Mirror journalist is pretty humble when it comes to his achievements…in fact, he hates being interviewed.
+Steve is named as one of the 100 most influential people in UK public relations by trade bible PR Week, but the former Nottingham Post and Daily Mirror journalist is pretty humble when it comes to his achievements…in fact, he hates being interviewed.
 Luckily for me, we found lots of common ground to bond over, including a love for 80’s band The Smiths and the pros and cons of going vegetarian.
 From there, we soon got to talking about London PR, Steve’s career as a journalist and how PR has change in an age of social media, Buzzfeed and fake news.

 So, you started off as a journalist?

 Yes, I began my career at the Nottingham Post after doing a degree in Social Sciences at Nottingham Trent University.
 I had a few jobs first, including working for a local authority, and then decided to sign up for National Council for the Training of Journalists (NCTJ) training at the Post.
 That was way back in 1996!
 After a few years at the Post, I went to the Daily Mirror in February 2001.